dgrtygry/Tick-Studios---Generative-AI-API/README.md

 To use G.A.A Chatbot, Just open "chatbot-brain" folder and run "gaa.bat".
 If you want to train the chatbot, Just run "train.bat".

-To use G.A.A Code generator, You must open up "Code-Gen" folder and once I am done implementing G.A.A Code generator, More instructions will go here.
+To use G.A.A Code generator, You must open up "Code-Gen" folder and run "generate_code.bat".
+And the script will do its thing.
+NOTE: You must have Powershell installed as if you don't, You won't be able to run the code generator.

+Have fun testing!"